 Ben-Jei Tsuang, a scientist at National Chung Hsing University (NCHU) in Taichung, Taiwan, was sued in Taiwan for suggesting that there was an increased cancer risk in the vicinity of a petrochemical company in Mailiao.
 Tsuang won the lawsuit in Sept.
 2013.

 Michael Mann, a scientist at the University of Pittsburgh, sued National Review for libel for calling his work fraudulent and comparing it to child abuse.
 The suit survived an Aug.
-2013 motion to dismiss.
+2013 motion to dismiss and was still active in 2015.

 The British Chiropractic Council sued columnist Simon Singh in the UK for his caustic views on chiropractic medicine.
 Singh won the lawsuit in 2012.